 - Edge workers definitely improve the performance, it is better to use that instead of Server-side work.
 This will possibly reduce TTFB, First contenful paint, and time to interact. – Again, it depends how much it is improved.

-Our standardized editorial process ensures right, timely, and healthy updates to our content.
+Our standardized editorial process ensures right, timely, and usefulness updates to our content.
 Your honest opinion drives significant improvement to our content.
 We appreciate you are taking time to share that.

 Readers who read this also found these helpful:

 - Facebook Meta for Business Suite Hacked.
 Can you take it back?